iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Introduction ADMM.md

             \frac{u}{\gamma}
         \right\Vert^2
     \right)
-    =& \frac{1}{2\gamma} \left(
+    = \frac{1}{2\gamma} \left(
         \Vert r - u\Vert^2 - \Vert u\Vert^2
     \right),
 \end{aligned}
 $$

 which is exactly the same as the last term for the scaled Lagrangian.

+**Multiple Splittings**

-Next, we list the scaled Lagragian for splitting that involves more than one functions.
+We consider the scaled Lagrangian for splitting the sum of finitely many functions.
 Here we list the objectives and the splitting of the problem:

 $$
 \begin{aligned}